Why Classical Christian?

 Briefly, the aim of CCE is to form the affections of children to be more like Christ and to love the Good, True, and Beautiful.

-What is so special about a Classical Liberal Arts Education?
+What is special about a Classical Liberal Arts Education?

 • What does all that Classical jargon mean?

 Pai-dei-huh?
 Quad-rivia-wha?
 Don’t worry; it took most of us a while to really understand the definitions of these Classical terms and phrases.
 We’ll save you some time and point you to the best resources available to research at your leisure.
-We believe in life long learning, so stretch your intellectual muscles and re-discover something old!
+It’s never too late to begin your classical journey.
+We believe in lifelong learning, children wondering at God’s Creation alongside their parents, mutually modeling and reinforcing virtuous habits.

 The Latin root “liber” roughly translates to “freedom” or “liberty”, so the Liberal Arts are the subjects a person studies in order to become an independent individual capable of thriving peacefully in a free society.
 Numerous studies have proven that private Religious schools, particularly Classical Christian ones, create more engaged and informed citizens.

-Thanks to a renewal of ancient principles and a revival of faith, Classical schools are the fastest growing educational model in the USA.
-2,500 year ago, Classical education was designed to cultivate virtuous citizens who could think critically, debate amicably, and love well.
+Thanks to a renewal of ancient principles and a revival of faith, Classical schools are the fastest growing educational model in America.
+Over 2,000 year ago, Classical education was designed to cultivate virtuous citizens who could think critically, debate amicably, and love well.
 Sounds like we could use more of that, especially in today’s day and age!

 Want to Dive Deeper into Classical?